ansible-roles/ansible-role-symfony2/README.md

 Known issues
 ------------

-With `symfony2_ownership: chmod` (default value) there are not allowed to use `app/console` from bash as root.
+With `symfony2_ownership: none` (default value) there are not allowed to use `app/console` from bash as non-`symfony2_owner` user.
 Because it may generate cache with root owner and your apache will fail wo work with site.
-This probably ok on production where all console operations performs via cron with `www-data` user.
+This probably ok on production where all console operations performs via cron with `www-data` (`symfony2_owner`) user.

 You need to use `symfony2_ownership: chmod+a` or `symfony2_ownership: setfacl`.

-Possible workaround for `chmod` is to use `umask` at `app/console` and `web/app.php`.

 Contributing
 ------------